 A 1st time Bankrupt with surplus income would be in Bankruptcy for 21 months.

-Claiming or declaring bankruptcy should be your last resort when dealing with debt.
+Claiming or declaring bankruptcy in Ottawa should be your last resort when dealing with debt.
 A number of candidates do not know how to declare bankruptcy and/or fail to realize that the process involves legal implications that need to be adhered to.
-Not everyone is familiar with the aftermath of declaring bankruptcy.
+Not everyone is familiar with the aftermath of declaring bankruptcy in Ottawa.
 This is where your personal debt consultant can offer their professional advice.

 EmpireOne Credit is dedicated to helping clients in the Greater Toronto Area who are struggling with debt and financial hardship.
 EmpireOne Credit’s passion is derived from the knowledge that the situation isn’t always as bad as it seems.
 Through credit counselling, EmpireOne guides their clients toward the best options possible, whether that is a debt consolidation, a consumer proposal or declaring bankruptcy.